Search

 Things to do during a layover at CHS

-Service Animal Relief Areas at CHS
+Service animal relief areas at CHS

-Speaking of dogs, among my favorite sights at CHS are the pooches in the pet therapy program.
+Speaking of dogs, among my favorite sights at CHS are the pooches in the “Paws for Takeoff” pet therapy program.
 Pups and their handlers can often be found in the concourses visiting with anxious passengers to provide some calm and distraction.
 To avoid interfering with a working service animal, be sure to ask before approaching any dog you see, and look for the program badge worn by all dog therapy handlers here.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.